zhousarah/azure-compute-docs/articles/container-instances/container-instances-tutorial-deploy-spot-containers-cli.md

 az container attach --resource-group acispotdemo --name acispotclitest
 ```

 Once attached, refresh your browser a few times to generate some more output.
 When you're done, detach your console with `Control+C`.
-You should see output similar to the following:
+You should see output similar to the following example:

 ```output
 Container 'acispotclitest' is in state 'Running'...